 Defining key mediators and pathways in the biology of women's cancers

-- Demonstrated that ERβ is expressed in about 30 percent of patients with triple-negative breast cancer, and that ligand-mediated activation of ERβ in triple-negative breast cancer elicits potent anti-cancer effects.
+- Demonstrated that ERβ is expressed in about 30% of patients with triple-negative breast cancer, and that ligand-mediated activation of ERβ in triple-negative breast cancer elicits potent anti-cancer effects

-- Mapped the gynecologic tract microbiome in the setting of endometrial hyperplasia and endometrial cancer, and identified Atopobium vaginae and a previously uncultured representative of Porphyromonas species, especially in the setting of a high pH, as being associated with endometrial hyperplasia and endometrial cancer.
-Read more about vaginal microbes and endometrial cancer.
+- Mapped the gynecologic tract microbiome in the setting of endometrial hyperplasia and endometrial cancer, and identified Atopobium vaginae and a previously uncultured representative of porphyromonas species, especially in the setting of a high pH, as being associated with endometrial hyperplasia and endometrial cancer

-- Demonstrated that the breast tissue microbiota of women with invasive breast cancer had increased abundance of Fusobacterium, Atopobium, Hydrogenophaga, Gluconacetobacter and Lactobacillus relative to the microbiota of women with benign disease.
-Read more about the breast microbiome.
+- Demonstrated that the breast tissue microbiota of women with invasive breast cancer had increased abundance of fusobacterium, atopobium, hydrogenophaga, gluconacetobacter and lactobacillus relative to the microbiota of women with benign disease

-- Identified that the drug 5-aza-2'-deoxycytidine (decitabine), which is FDA approved for the treatment of certain hematological cancers, could significantly inhibit the growth of triple negative breast cancers.
-This effect was also seen in tumors resistant to chemotherapy.
-This response was dependent on the presence of certain critical proteins called DNA methyl transferase proteins that are present in only a subset of triple negative breast cancers, providing a way to identify which patients could benefit from this therapy.
-Read more about a potential treatment option for triple negative breast cancer.
+- Identified that the drug 5-aza-2'-deoxycytidine (decitabine), which is FDA approved for the treatment of certain hematological cancers, could significantly inhibit the growth of triple-negative breast cancer, an effect also seen in tumors resistant to chemotherapy (a response dependent on the presence of certain critical proteins called DNA methyltransferase proteins that are present in only a subset of triple-negative breast cancers, providing a way to identify which patients could benefit from this therapy)

 Improving identification of women at increased risk